walterkatrin/walterkatrin.github.io/_projects/2_project.md

 </div>

 ### Sequencing
-16S rRNA amplicons were barcoded and prepared for sequencing following the Oxford Nanopore protocol, then sequenced on the MinION using Flongle flow cells with 12 multiplexed samples per run.
-Sanger sequencing of single colonies was used as a complementary, high-confidence reference for individual isolates.
+16S rRNA amplicons were barcoded and prepared following the Oxford Nanopore protocol, then sequenced on the MinION using Flongle flow cells with 12 multiplexed samples per run.
+Sanger sequencing of single colonies served as a complementary high-confidence reference for individual isolates.

 ### Outcome
-A reproducible wet-lab workflow for long-read microbiome profiling that scales from whole environmental samples to single bacterial colonies.
-The workflow delivers sequencing-ready data for identifying the bacterial taxa most relevant to host growth and survival — directly applicable to biotech production, aquaculture, and controlled cultivation.
-Downstream bioinformatic analysis is described in the dry-lab project.
+A reproducible workflow from sample preparation to sequencing for microbiome profiling, scaling from bulk samples to single colonies.
+Downstream bioinformatic analysis is covered in a separate project.

 <div class="row justify-content-sm-center">
     <div class="col-sm-4 mt-3 mt-md-0">